yarnaimo/vanilla-clipper/README.md

 ![](https://img.shields.io/npm/v/vanilla-clipper.svg?style=for-the-badge)
 ![](https://img.shields.io/bundlephobia/minzip/vanilla-clipper.svg?style=for-the-badge)

-> Vanilla Clipper is a Node.js library to save a _complete_ web page into a _standalone_ HTML file using Puppeteer.
+Vanilla Clipper is a Node.js library to _completely_ save a webpage to local with Puppeteer.
+You can save all the contents in the page such as **images, videos, CSS, web fonts, iframes, and Shadow DOMs** with one command.

--   All CSS stylesheets in the page will be embedded in `<style>` tags.
--   External resources (images, fonts, ...) will be embedded as **Base64** encoded strings.
--   Contents of `<iframe>` elements will be recursively clipped and embedded in the `srcdoc` attribute.

 ## Dependencies